recynie/tSNE-poster/README.md

 # t-SNE poster
 Some of our figures displayed in our poster are stored in this repository, together with our codes.

-source of the notebook `visualizing-kannada-mnist-with-t-sne.ipynb` is [here on kaggle](https://www.kaggle.com/code/parulpandey/visualizing-kannada-mnist-with-t-sne)
+source of the notebook `visualizing-kannada-mnist-with-t-sne.ipynb` is [here](https://www.kaggle.com/code/parulpandey/visualizing-kannada-mnist-with-t-sne) on Kaggle.

 Datasets used in our poster are available from: